 One more thing.
 While proceedings can be brought to convert a decree of legal separation to a decree of dissolution of marriage, this does not work in reverse.
 A party cannot bring an action to convert a decree of dissolution of marriage to a decree of legal separation.

-Call Victor Garnice if you have questions, would like to learn more or would like to commence a legal separation case.
+Contact Victor Garnice if you have questions, would like to learn more, or would like to commence a legal separation case.